Engineering Head and WordPress Expert

 Freelancing Services Offered

-I’m open to take WordPress related development work on a freelancing basis.
-There are two collaborating styles I’m offering:
+I’m open to taking WordPress-related development work on a freelancing basis.
+There are two collaboration styles I’m offering:

 Pay as You Go

-USD $600 as a unit for 5-hour of development work.
+USD $600 as a unit for 5 hours of development work.
 Once you fund the payment, I will code your WordPress project for five hours.
-This would be ideal for clients who have a minimum amount of development work like website or plugin maintenance.
+This would be ideal for clients who have a minimal amount of development work, like website or plugin maintenance.

 Moonlighting

 USD $3,000/month: to hire me as a part-time developer in your team.
-This is not on a subscription just I will send out the invoice every month and the work will start once payment is funded.
+This is not a subscription; I will send out the invoice every month, and the work will start once payment is funded.
 There will be no guaranteed working hours per week or month, but I offer a FULL refund for the month if you’re not happy with the deliverables.

-This is ideal for clients who run a WordPress-related business and have the capacity to hire a part-timer to work on the products in a professional manner, like adding automated tests and ensuring its security.
-Basically, stabilize the products and also enhance its features.
+This is ideal for clients who run a WordPress-related business and have the capacity to hire a part-timer to work on the products in a professional manner, like adding automated tests and ensuring security.
+Basically, stabilizing the products and also enhancing their features.

 Unique Selling Propositions